Teleturbis/Math-Algorithm-Solutions/CONTRIBUTION.md

 - Use the issue template provided to create a new issue.
 - Be as specific as possible when describing the issue.

+### Branch Naming Conventions

+To streamline collaboration and issue tracking, we include the issue number in branch names.
+Here's how to name your branches:

+- **Feature Branches**: If your work is related to a specific issue, use `feature/<issue-number>-<brief-description>`.
+Example: `feature/8473-add-matrix-multiplication` for adding a new matrix multiplication feature.
+- **Bugfix Branches**: Use `bugfix/<issue-number>-<short-description>` for bug fixes.
+Example: `bugfix/8474-fix-matrix-bound-error`.
+- **Hotfix Branches**: For urgent fixes, use `hotfix/<issue-number>-<description>`.
+Example: `hotfix/8475-correct-calculation-error`.

+This naming convention helps in quickly linking work to related discussions and enhances our development workflow's efficiency.

 ### Pull Requests

 - Fork the repository and create your branch from `main`.